Welcome to In-Depth Excavation’s Deep Excavation Guide Blog! Let’s get into it:

 Excavation Techniques

-• Open Cut or Trench Excavation: This is the most common, where a large trench is dug out.
-It’s used for foundations, sewers, and pipes.
+Open Cut or Trench Excavation: This is the basic method where a wide trench is dug, often used for sewers, pipes, and large foundations.

 Supporting the Excavation